 Job fairs are a fantastic opportunity to connect qualified students and alumni with local employers and industry leaders who are actively recruiting for full-time, part-time, co-op and seasonal roles.

-Employers participate in Durham College job fairs because they recognize and value the hands-on skills and experiences students gain at DC.
+Employers participate in our job fairs because they recognize and value the hands-on skills and experiences students gain at Durham College (DC).
 And all of our programs are developed to meet employer and industry needs so we have exactly what they’re looking for.

-To make the most of this opportunity, here are a few ways to prepare for a job fair:
+To make the most of our upcoming job fair, here are a few ways to prepare:

 Update your career marketing toolkit

 Unsure of how to write a resume or create a LinkedIn profile?
-DC’s Hired portal has a step-by-step guide and offers regular events to help you.
+Book an appointment to meet one of our coaches through DC’s Hired portal.

 Practice your elevator pitch